microsoft/FHIR-Analytics-Pipelines/FhirToDataLake/docs/FHIR-Data-Mapping.md

 ```

 ## Query Parquet data on Synapse
 The PowerShell script [Set-SynapseEnvironment.ps1](../scripts/Set-SynapseEnvironment.ps1) creates default EXTERNAL TABLEs and VIEWs on Synapse Serverless SQL pool.

-Below are general rules of the default TABLEs and VIEWs defintions.
+Below are general rules of the default TABLEs and VIEWs definitions.

-### Definitons for EXTERNAL TABLE
+### Definitions for EXTERNAL TABLE

 Each EXTERNAL TABLE is linked to all Parquet files for a specific resource type.
 They have names such as ```"[fhir].[{resource type name}]"```.

 EXTERNAL TABLE can directly parse nested data in Parquet files, so nested data is expanded to the leaf field.
 But it can't parse repeated data in Parquet files, Synapse Serverless SQL pool automatically wraps repeated columns into single JSON string when they are queried.

+Extensions on primitive types are excluded in EXTERNAL TABLE.

 1. Columns for leaf fields.